tokoko/SparkFlightSql/README.md

 Communication between servers is implemented with doAction calls, but it would probably make more sense to use an external ZooKeeper service.
 It would enable information passing about active queries, as well as ability to increase/decrease the number of FlightServers as needed.

+#### Usage
+A single node server can be started by running `com.tokoko.spark.flight.SparkFlightSqlServer`.

+Alternatively, there is a Docker Compose file provided in `dev` folder that starts 2-node Spark Standalone Cluster with separate Hive Metastore. after running `docker compose up`, flight servers need to be started by `docker exec -ti dev-spark-worker-b-1 bash /opt/spark-apps/run.sh` and `docker exec -ti dev-spark-worker-a-1 bash /opt/spark-apps/run.sh`

 ### Features
 | Feature                                      | Status      |
 |----------------------------------------------|-------------|